Linear Credit Risk Models: The linear framework

 The remainder of the paper is structured as follows.
 Section~\ref{sec:LF} presents the linear credit risk framework along with generic pricing formulas.
 Section~\ref{sec:LHCM} describes the single-name LHC model.
 The numerical and empirical analysis of the LHC model is in Section~\ref{sec:app}.
 Multi-name models as well as models with stochastic interest rates are discussed in Section~\ref{sec:extensions}.
 Section~\ref{sec:ccl} concludes.
 The proofs are collected in the Appendix, as well as some additional results on market price of risk specifications that preserve the linear drift of the factors, and on the two-dimensional Chebyshev interpolation.

-\section{The Linear Framework}
+\section{The linear framework}

-We introduce the linear credit risk model framework and derive closed-form expressions for defaultable bond prices and credit default swap spreads.
+We introduce the linear credit risk model framework and derive closed form expressions for defaultable bond prices and credit default swap spreads.
 We also discuss the pricing of credit index tranches, credit default swap options, and credit valuation adjustments.

-\subsection{Survival Process Specification}
+\subsection{Survival process specification}

-We fix a stochastic basis $(\Omega, \Fcal, \Fcal_t, \Q)$, where $\Fcal_t$ represents the economic background information and $\Q$ is the risk-neutral pricing measure.
-We consider $N$ firms and let $S^i_t$ be the survival process of firm $i$.
-This is a right-continuous $\Fcal_t$-adapted and non-increasing positive process with $S_0^i = 1$.
+We fix a probability space $(\Omega, \Fcal, \Q)$ equipped with a right-continuous filtration ${\F=(\Fcal_t)_{t\ge0}}$ representing the economic background information, and where $\Q$ is the risk-neutral pricing measure.
+We consider $N$ firms and let $S^i$ be the survival process of firm $i$.
+This is a right-continuous $\F$-adapted and non-increasing positive process with ${S_0^i = 1}$.
 Let $U^1,\dots,U^N$ be mutually independent standard uniform random variables that are independent from $\Fcal_\infty$.
 For each firm $i$, we define the random default time